iPlumb3r/HelloWorld/Machine/7_InitializeMachine/CreateNonRootUser.md

 <pre><code>$ sudo adduser babonet13</code></pre>
 > Follow the instructions and define it a password

-Allow the user "satoshi" to - sometimes - act as "root" by adding it in the "sudo" group
+Allow the user "babonet13" to - sometimes - act as "root" by adding it in the "sudo" group
 <pre><code>$ sudo adduser babonet13 sudo</code></pre>

 Apply this change by connected you as the non-root user